Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • run the deployed system

-1. Make sure you have checked out the example image descriptions, see Section 2.4, “Example Appliance Descriptions”.
+1. Make sure you have checked out the example image descriptions (see Section 2.4, “Example Appliance Descriptions”).

-2. Build the image with KIWI NG:
+2. Build an image with KIWI NG:

 $ sudo kiwi-ng --type oem system build \